The health and safety profession is entering a new era, one defined by change, innovation and opportunity.

 Tech, in particular AI, is now a cornerstone of safety management.
 It’s not going anywhere and failure to adopt will leave many behind.

-In Manchester, join conversations that go beyond the existential and embrace practical application – how can we use technology to make people safe?
+In London, join conversations that go beyond the existential and embrace practical application – how can we use technology to make people safe?

 We continue to debate the skills shortage in the safety profession, hand wringing as we view the widening gap between new talent and retiring knowledge.

 It’s time to accept the statistics and find out what’s happening.
-In Manchester, hear from those coming through and the challenges they face and the changes we can make.
+In London, hear from those coming through and the challenges they face and the changes we can make.

 Legislation, regulation and compliance